Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-The Final Stretch from the East
+The Final Push from the East

-Taking the southwest gully on the left
+My route in the southwest gully on the left

-Taking the southwest gully on the left
+My route in the southwest gully on the left

 See more trip photos here.